 Asset protection is another way of saying “keep my money in my own family, and away from Uncle Sam’s reaching arms”.
 We will evaluate your individual circumstances and recommend a plan that might include a Last Will and Testament, along with a Family Trust or Credit Shelter Trust.
 The Last Will allows you to set up instructions for your probate assets.
 Then, depending on your family situation, we may recommend a Family Trust.
-The family trust allows your money to be given to your beneficiaries in installments while having another adult use the funds on their behalf until they are old enough.
-Installments over time help the beneficiaries deal with money management a little at a time, so that they cannot spend it all at once, and so that it can get some insulation from a divorce if they were to get married or divorced young.
+The Family Trust allows your money to be given to your beneficiaries in installments while having another adult use the funds on their behalf until they are old enough.
+Installments over time help the beneficiaries deal with money management a little at a time, so that they cannot spend it all at once, and so that they can get some insulation from a divorce if they were to get married or divorced young.
 We may also recommend a Credit Shelter Trust or CST.
 The CST helps protect your assets from Massachusetts Estate Taxes.
 To learn more about estate taxes, read our free report, 5 Trusts That Can Wreck Your Estate Plan.
 The Massachusetts Estate tax can easily reach six figures in some cases, and the CST allows a married couple to each receive their maximum estate tax exemption under the law.
 Without the CST, many couples (or their children) will end up with a huge estate tax bill.
-After your Strategic Planning Session, Attorney Michael Monteforte will tell you whether the CST is right for you.
+After your Strategic Planning Session, one of our attorneys will tell you whether the CST is right for you.